sgmurphy/wordpress-plugins/chaty/readme.txt

 Link to an external channel/contact page (New feature: add custom chat buttons and link to any URL you desire)

 = 🆓 What do you get in the Free plan? =
-1. Show unlimited click to chat channels like WhatsApp, Facebook Messenger, Telegram, Viber, phone click to call, SMS, and more
+1. Unlimited click to chat channels like WhatsApp, Facebook Messenger, Telegram, Viber, phone click to call, SMS, and more
-2. Set chat widget position
+2. Chat widget position
-3. Add a  custom call to action message beside your chat widget
+3. Call to action message beside your chat widget
-4. Set a display trigger
+4. Display triggers
 5. Attention effects
 6. Pending messages icon
-6. Fully customize all chat icons
+6. Customize all chat icons
-7. WhatsApp chat pop up - show a WhatsApp chat pop up to your visitors so that they can start a WhatsApp conversation with you on your website.
-After they click on the send button, they'll be redirected to WhatsApp to continue the conversation there (<a href="https://demo.premio.io/chaty/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">click here</a> to see it in action)
+7. WhatsApp chat pop up - show a WhatsApp chat pop up so visitors can start a WhatsApp conversation on your website.
+After they click on the send button, they'll be redirected to WhatsApp to continue the chat there (<a href="https://demo.premio.io/chaty/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">click here</a> to see it in action)
 8. Contact Us Form - add a contact form as one of your Chaty channels.
-Your visitors will be able to fill out their details using the contact us form (<a href="https://demo.premio.io/chaty/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">click here</a> to see it in action)
+Your visitors can submit their details using the contact us form (<a href="https://demo.premio.io/chaty/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">click here</a> to see it in action)
-9. Show your chat buttons in vertical mode or horizontal mode
+9. Chat buttons in vertical mode or horizontal mode
-10. Change the size of the widget.
+10. Change widget size
-11. Choose between 4 beautiful chat button designs
+11. Beautiful chat button designs
 12. Show the widget on mobile & desktop or both
-13. Select your default state
-14. Show different channels for mobile and desktop
+13. Different channels for mobile and desktop
-15. Change the chat icons’ order
+14. Change chat icons’ order
-16. Change the font of your chat widget
+15. Change the font of your chat widget
-17. Decide if you want the custom chat button to open in a new tab
+16. Custom chat buttons can be openned in a new tab
-18. Launch the Chaty chat button using a JavaScript
+17. Launch the Chaty chat button using a JavaScript
-19. Make your custom channels act as existing chat channels.
-For example, you can create two WhatsApp buttons
+18. Use same chat channels more than once.
+For example, create two WhatsApp buttons
-20. Slack chat button
-21. We've added a third custom chat button, you can link to any page or fire a JavaScript code
+19. Third custom chat button, link to any page or JavaScript code
-22. Select your country and add your local WhatsApp number, and avoid confusion
+20. Select your country and add your local WhatsApp number
-23. Select between the WhatsApp WAME (wa.me) link or WhatsApp desktop link in the WhatsApp settings
+21. Select between the WhatsApp WAME (wa.me) link or WhatsApp desktop link in the WhatsApp settings

 = 🔥 What do you get in the Pro plan? =
 Unlock the <a href="https://premio.io/downloads/chaty/?utm_source=wordpressorg" target="_blank" title="Chaty pro plans"><strong>Pro features</strong></a> for only $49 per year
-You will get all the features of the free plan, plus:
+Get all the features of the free plan, plus:

-1. Show all the channels you want at the same time (25 different click to chat buttons and other icons)
+1. Unlimited chat icons (25 different click to chat buttons and other icons)
-2. Chat view: Personalized chat pop ups using merge tags like page title, URL, and WooCommerce tags like product name, seamlessly integrated with WooCommerce for an improved user experience on your website.
+2. Chat view: Personalized chat pop ups using merge tags like page title, URL, and WooCommerce tags like product name & more
-3. <strong>Chat Agents</strong> - Add multiple variations (agents) in a single channel to easily delegate customer queries and make it easy for visitors to instantly reach out to the right person.
-For instance, you can add two agents under your WhatsApp chat widget (or any other channel of your choice), which leads visitors to your respective sales and support team.
-You can check out the agents feature for WhatsApp (but can be used for any other chat channel) on our <a href="https://demo.premio.io/agents/?utm_source=wordpressorg" target="_blank" title="Agents for WhatsApp demo"><strong>demo page 🚀<strong></a>
+3. <strong>Chat Agents</strong> - Add multiple variations (agents) in a single channel to easily delegate customer queries and make it easy for visitors to talk with right person.
+For instance, add two agents under your WhatsApp chat widget (or any other channel), which leads visitors to your sales and support team.
+Check out the agents feature for WhatsApp (but can be used for any chat channel) on our <a href="https://demo.premio.io/agents/?utm_source=wordpressorg" target="_blank" title="Agents for WhatsApp demo"><strong>demo page 🚀<strong></a>
 4. Customize the chat button
 5. Change the position of the chat button
 6. Custom design
-7. Show (or don't show) the chat widget using targeting rules such as specific URLs
+7. Show or hide the chat widget using targeting rules
 8. Create more than one chat widget and show it on specific pages and categories of your website based on page targeting rules.
-For example, you can display Skype, Whatsapp chat, and a click to call icon for one category, and Facebook Messenger, Telegram, and Line button for another category.
+For example, display Skype, Whatsapp chat, and a click to call icon for one category, and Facebook Messenger, Telegram, and Line button for another category.
 <strong>The main use cases for the multi chat widget are:</strong>
 Separate widget design for mobile and desktop
 Change widget language for WPML and multi-language websites Different chat widgets for different products and categories Different chats buttons based on purpose (support, sales, etc)
-9. Traffic source targeting – show the chat channels only to visitors who come from specific traffic sources including
+9. Traffic source targeting – show the chat channels only to visitors who come from traffic sources
-10. Widget Analytics - get data about your most used chat channels
+10. Widget Analytics - data about your chat channels
 11. Font Awesome support
 12. Create a pre-set WhatsApp chat message and pre-set email subject line
 13. Title and URL tags for the WhatsApp pre-set message